gabibdods/FirForge/README.md

 ### Tool: Xilinx Vivado

-- Used for VHDL synthesis, simulation, and on-device programming.
+- Used for VHDL synthesis, simulation, and on-device programming

 ### Material: FPGA Development Board

-- A Xilinx-compatible board with ADC/DAC IO ports was used for real-time signal interfacing.
+- A Xilinx-compatible board with ADC/DAC IO ports was used for real-time signal interfacing

 ### Resource: Digital System Design Lab Materials

-- Lab manuals and past course examples served as conceptual foundations for hardware logic.
+- Lab manuals and past course examples served as conceptual foundations for hardware logic

 ---